KILTprotocol/docs/docs/chain/collator.md

 - Enable basic Auth by replacing default pasxsword on prometheus.yml using  ``` htpasswd -nBC 10 "" | tr -d ':\n' ```

 ### Testing
-You could open and check [localhost:3000 ](http://localhost:3000/d/JGBmHZI7k/kilt-spiritnet?orgId=1&refresh=10s) then authenticate with admin:ADMIN_PASSWORD you set in `.env` at step 3.
+You could open and check [localhost:3000 ](http://localhost:3000/d/JGBmHZI7k/kilt-spiritnet?orgId=1&refresh=10s) then authenticate with admin:ADMIN_PASSWORD set in `.env` at step 3.

 ### Configuring Notification channel
-Choose any of the available notification channels and follow the [Graphana documentation](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) so that you get alerts and notifications.
+Choose any of the available notification channels and follow the [Graphana documentation](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) to receive alerts and notifications.